The English Patient: Plot synopsis

 The English patient, sedated by morphine, begins to reveal everything: he fell in love with the Englishwoman Katharine Clifton who, with her husband Geoffrey, accompanied Almásy's desert exploration team.
 Almásy was mesmerised by Katharine's voice as she read Herodotus' tale of Candaules aloud by the campfire.
 They soon began a very intense affair, but she cut it short, claiming that Geoffrey would go mad if he were to discover them.

-Geoffrey offers to return Almásy to Cairo on his plane since the expedition will break camp with the coming of war.
-Almásy is unaware that Katharine is aboard the plane as it flies low over him and then crashes.
-Geoffrey is killed outright.
-Katharine is injured internally and Almásy leaves her in the Cave of Swimmers.
-Caravaggio tells Almásy that British Intelligence knew about the affair.
-Almásy makes a three-day trek to British-controlled El Taj for help.
-When he arrives, he is detained as a spy because of his name, despite telling them about Katharine's predicament.
-He later guides German spies across the desert to Cairo.
-Almásy returns to the cave where he finds Katherine has died years earlier.
-He has sex with Katharine's dead body, retrieves her body from the Cave and, while flying back, the decrepit plane leaks oil onto him and both of them catch fire.
-He parachutes from the plane and is found severely burned by the Bedouin.
+As the war begins and the archaeological expedition is forced to abandon camp, Katharine's husband, Geoffrey, discovers her affair with Almásy.
+Mad with jealousy, Geoffrey flies to pick up Almásy, but brings Katharine with him in the passenger seat.
+In a murder-suicide attempt, he deliberately crashes the plane into Almásy's camp on the ground.

+Geoffrey is killed instantly.
+Almásy survives, but Katharine is mortally wounded with severe internal injuries.
+Almásy carries her to the shelter of the Cave of Swimmers, promising to return with help.
+He then makes a brutal three-day trek on foot to the British-occupied town of El Tag.
+When he arrives, the British officers dismiss his frantic story about a dying woman and, seeing his foreign-sounding name, arrest him as a potential spy.

+After escaping, and driven only by the need to get back to Katharine, Almásy makes a deal with the Germans: he trades them his priceless, hand-drawn maps of the desert in exchange for a plane.
+He flies back to the Cave of Swimmers, only to find Katharine's body; she has already died.
+Heartbroken, he carries her body into the plane to fly her out of the desert.
+Shortly after taking off, the plane is hit by enemy ground fire and shot down.
+Trapped in the flaming wreckage, Almásy is horribly burned before being rescued from the crash by passing Bedouin.

-Towards the end of the novel, Kip learns through his headset that the US has bombed Hiroshima and Nagasaki and a situation develops where he nearly shoots the English patient.
+Towards the end of the novel, Kip learns through his headset that the US has bombed Hiroshima and Nagasaki and a situation develops where he nearly shoots Almásy.
 Hana calms him down and Caravaggio reflects that they would not have dropped that kind of bomb on a white nation.
 Kip departs from the villa, estranged from his white companions, and returns to India.
 He marries and has two children though he still thinks of Hana.